 “The fire ain’t hot no more.”

 She was contrite.
-Verbena, testing the coffee pot, cradled her two palms around its sides…and Honoré, momentarily anxious for her, was himself contrite.
+Verbena, testing the coffee pot, cradled her two palms around its sides…and Honoré, momentarily anxious for her, felt himself contrite.
 He trespassed grossly on her hospitality.

 “If you have coffee, madame, I will drink it.”

 He had washed his face and hands at the pump.
 He had scratched the head of the yellow cat, and the yellow cat had followed him indoors.
 This unsettled house made Honoré ill at ease.
 He hunched over the china plate on which Verbena had cut up half a cantaloupe, ladled a lukewarm chicken stew, crowded a hunk of cornbread (not cake…and a thing Honoré had never before tasted); also a slice of custard pie, somewhat adulterated by the pool of onions in white gravy soaking the cornbread.
 Honoré ate in a rapid, self-conscious way, forking in great bites, leaving drips and crumbs on the cloth.
 He downed all the cold coffee that remained in the pot.

 He felt he’d crossed a border of some sort between the city of Cookesville and his relative’s land; that the rule of democratic law might not obtain here.
 He was eager, thus—on the principle that a thing must start before it may end—to see the launch of Ebrach’s science, to take his place and watch events from a sheltering envelope of darkness.

 But events, at present, waited for Honoré.

 Ebrach had opened his trunk.
 Seated at the table across from his assistant, he leafed through the book he’d carried back with him; a kind of journal, its pages filled with the writing of different hands.
 He had brought out also, like Bess of the almshouse, a small escritoire.
 This, he placed near Honoré’s right elbow.
 Lifting the lid, as though inviting approval, he waited, and Honoré, his mouth overflowing with melon juice, looked up and met Ebrach’s eyes.
 He dabbed an Everard brother’s sleeve against his lips.
 He did not understand the unspoken question.
 But Ebrach now turned his attention to Verbena:

 “Colonel Garfield, did you say?”